Lived Experience and Co-Production

 Learning Disability and Autism Lived Experience Model

-NLFC works in partnership with service users, providers and staff in its adult secure services to design, deliver and embed a user involvement model that empowers and elevates the voices of people who use services, ensuring that they are central to the way services are commissioned and quality assured.
+The North London Forensic Collaborative works in partnership with service users, providers and staff in its adult secure services to design, deliver and embed a user involvement model that empowers and elevates the voices of people who use services, ensuring that they are central to the way services are commissioned and quality assured.
+The lived experience model ensures that people with a learning disability and autistic people experience equal rights and have the same opportunities as others accessing adult secure inpatient and community services that are tailored to their needs.

-What our Patient Council and Peer Engagement Workers say:
+What our Patient Council, Peer Engagement Workers and Community Connectors say:

 “The Patient Council gives myself and my peers a voice.
 We can express ourselves about things that are happening in the hospital, and we can help to make positive changes.”
 (Patient Council Member)